shawazi/developer-content/content/courses/onchain-development/intro-to-anchor.md

 anchor keys sync
 ```

-This will update your Anchor.toml and lib.rs files with the correct program ID.
+This will update your Anchor.toml and src/lib.rs files with the correct program
+ID.

 Update the src/lib.rs file with the following: